Epiccoder9163/grading-tool/README.md

 A LLM-based grading tool to help teachers grade assignments

 ### This tool is a work in progress and should NOT be used in a production environment where the accuracy of the result is vital.

+This program has only been tested on Ubuntu 24.04 LTS with an AMD RX 9060 XT, but is also confirmed working with an NVIDIA GPU.
+This program should work with any Ollama supported GPU and operating system, but your mileage may vary.

 ## How to install
 1. **Clone the repository**
    ```bash